 Overview

-The Live Logs feature streams Docker container log output directly to your browser using server-sent events (SSE).
-Each agent’s logs are available from its detail page.
-Logs capture everything the runner produces for a given agent: startup events, incoming Slack messages, Claude SDK calls, MCP tool invocations, memory writes, and errors.Accessing logs
+The Live Logs feature streams the runner log directly to your browser using server-sent events (SSE).
+Each agent’s logs are filterable from its detail page.
+Logs capture everything the runner produces for a given agent: startup events, incoming Slack messages, AI backend calls, MCP tool invocations, memory writes, and errors.Accessing logs

 - Open an agent from the dashboard